AriaFallah/WebpackTutorial/part2/README.md

 which you can run with `npm run lint` just to make sure none of your code violates the rules you specified.

+## Conclusion

 I've put the end result of all of this into
 [example 1](https://github.com/AriaFallah/WebpackTutorial/tree/master/part2/example1) just in case I wasn't clear on anything.

-## Conclusion
+If you still have trouble understanding, feel free to leave a question in issues.

 So now we can easily write ES6 code, and additionally, understand the config that enables us to write it :tada:!